 Applications will be reviewed on an individual basis.
 Students who have a minimum cumulative 2.5 GPA (based on a 4.0 scale) in high school, meet the placement testing requirements, and are recommended by their high school guidance counselor will be considered for acceptance for full- or part-time enrollment.

 State funding through the Commonwealth Dual Enrollment Program (CDEP) will be distributed on a first come, first served basis.
-All Early Admit applicants will be reviewed for CDEP eligibility.
+All Dual Enrollment applicants will be reviewed for CDEP eligibility.

 Jenilee Cochran, Senior Special Program Coordinator